-The following selected financial data are derived from the audited consolidated financial statements of the Rabobank Group, which have been audited by Ernst & Young Accountants, independent auditors.
+The following selected financial data are derived from the audited consolidated financial statements of the Rabobank Group, which have been audited by Ernst & Young Accountants LLP, independent auditors.
 The data should be read in conjunction with the consolidated financial statements, related notes and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this Prospectus.
-The Rabobank audited consolidated financial statements for the year ended 31 December 2007 and 2006 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The Rabobank Group audited consolidated financial statements for the year ended 31 December 2007 and 2006 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union.
 IFRS differs in certain significant respects from U.S. GAAP.